IBM-Cloud/docs/services/mobileaccess/facebook-auth-overview.md

 * The {{site.data.keyword.amashort}} server SDK extracts authorization header from request, validates it with {{site.data.keyword.amashort}} service, and grants access to a back-end resource.

 ## {{site.data.keyword.amashort}} web application request flow
-{: #mca-facebook-sequence}
+{: #mca-facebook-web-sequence}
 The {{site.data.keyword.amashort}} web application request flow is similar to the mobile client flow.
 However, {{site.data.keyword.amashort}} protects the web application, rather than a {{site.data.keyword.Bluemix_notm}} back-end resource.

-  * The initial request is sent by the web application (from a log in form, for example).
+  * The initial request is sent by the web application (from a log-in form, for example).
-  * The final redirect is to the web application itself, rather than back-end protected resource.
+  * The final redirect is to the protected area of the web application itself, rather than back-end protected resource.